 Day 4 & 5: Swakopmund ( 2 nights )

-On the way: Stop in Solitaire to refuel.
-The bakery is pretty good too.
-Continue on via the Kuiseb and Gaub Pass.
-Take a photo at the Tropic of Capricorn.
+On the way: Stop in at Solitaire to refuel and sample their legendary baked goods.
+Continue on via the Kuiseb and Gaub Pass and take a photo at the Tropic of Capricorn.
 Look out for oryx, ostrich and springbok across the gravel plains.
 Stretch your legs at a view point and marvel at the grandeur of the endless landscape.
-Head to the coast and take a drive through Walvis Bay if you like or head straight to Swakopmund, either via Walvis Bay along the coastal road or via Dune 7 on the back road along the coastal dune belt.
-If you want to see the ancient welwitschia plants, then detour via Ganab.
-You'll drive along the Moonlandscape.
-You'll need a permit.
-You can get it at the NWR office inside the Sesriem gate before you depart Sossusvlei.
+Head to the coast and take a drive through Walvis Bay or head straight to Swakopmund, either along the coastal road or via Dune 7 on the back road along the dune belt.
+If you want to see the ancient welwitschia plants, then detour via Ganab and the Moonlandscape.
+For this you'll need a permit which you can get at the NWR (Namibia Wildlife Resooffice inside the Sesriem gate before you depart Sossusvlei.

 When you're there: Options are limitless.
 There are plenty of activities to choose from.
 Take a look at our list of Swakopmund Activities to decide which you'd like to include during your stay on top of relaxing, strolling through town and enjoying the many restaurants and eateries.

 Swakopmund Luxury Suites